 Footage is stored either on microSD cards or external SSDs.

-Tip: Get your high-endurance memory cards from collection for best compatibility and performance.
+Tip: Get your high-endurance memory cards from our collection for best compatibility and performance.

 6. SSD Support – For Extended, High-Speed Recording